 The judge said a photo of the car taken after the accident showed the severe nature of the impact.

-Ms Ryan was taken to University Hospital Limerick where there were serious concerns for her welfare and she was intubated for a number of hours.
+Ms Ryan was taken to University Hospital Limerick where there were serious concerns for her welfare and she was incubated for a number of hours.

 While in hospital, she developed severe migraine and became quite agitated.
 She was discharged three days later, on December 29.